Helping Resolve Consumer Debt Issues, Including:

 Please do not wait until things are out of control.
 Even if you are technically in default, most student loan debt is fairly easy to deal with as long as there is no active garnishment or lawsuit.
 Even if there is a lawsuit, our firm has an excellent track record for resolving lawsuits with no judgment being taken.
 However, once the garnishment starts and/or once the judge rules in their favor in a lawsuit, things become much more difficult and expensive, and sometimes impossible to deal with.

-After several years of doing this we have found that in roughly half of our cases Step 1 is all that you need.
-In 95% of the other cases, the fees for the next step fall between $300 and $1,000 (most commonly $500 or $700).
+After several years of doing this we have found that in roughly half of our cases Step 1 is all that you need, either because there is nothing else that can be done, or because what needs to be done is so simple that you can do it yourself, or some situations call for waiting for some other process to play out before taking action.
+In 95% of the cases where there is more to be done, the fees for the next step fall between $300 and $1,000 (most commonly $500 or $700).
 Any additional fees are set in advance, so there are no surprises.
-The only exception to that rule comes when we are defending collection lawsuits which were filed outside of Shelby County and/or they are seeking more than $25,000.
+The main exceptions to that rule come when we are defending collection lawsuits which were filed outside of Shelby County and/or they are seeking more than $25,000.

 Income Tax Debt